ccossio/QIP-220/mpETH-new-asset.md

 ### Motivation
 * Grow QiDAO presence in frontier markets with a focus in Latin America and South East Asia, specifically in Brazil, Indonesia, Mexico, Philippines, Thailand and Vietnam.
 * QiDAO community can participate and have access to Meta Pool DAO grants
+* mpETH will be bridged on LINEA Protocol, so users can use it as collateral in a MAI vault
+* Incentives of $3,000 to $4,000 USD in mpETH for the mpETH<>MAI pool on Lynex

 mpETH wants to empower users from frontier markets to be able to engage with Decentralized Finance, we acknowledge that QiDAO has a large user base in these regions and the Meta Pool DAO wants to support it´s growth.
 Working to onboard millions of users.